On the space of $2d$ integrable models

 \subsubsection{The case $\frac{\partial^3\ell_2}{\partial j_2^3}=0$}

 If $\frac{\partial^3\ell_2}{\partial j_2^3}=0$, then $\ell_2$ is quadratic in $j_2$, and because of the preceding discussion in \autoref{sec:deform} it has a chance of commuting with some order 1 Lagrangian, which we denote as $\ell_1$.
-In this case then, we will restrict to finding order 2 Lagrangians which commute with an order 1 Lagrangian and an order 3 Lagrangian.
-We may then without loss of generality write $\ell_2$ suggestively as
+In this case then, we will restrict for the moment to finding order 2 Lagrangians which commute with an order 3 Lagrangian, and have the possibility of commuting with an order 1 Lagrangian.
+We will find that all such order 2 Lagrangians commute with both an order 1 and 3 Lagrangian.
+We may without loss of generality write $\ell_2$ suggestively as

 identifying $\ell_1(j,j_1)$ as the potential order 1 Lagrangian that $\ell_2$ commutes with, and $f_1(j,j_1)$ along with $f_2(j,j_1,j_2)$ are to be determined.
-Inputting this back into (\ref{eq:1scalcommnm}), the coefficient of the monomial $j_8j_3$ determines $f_2(j,j_1,j_2)$ in terms of $\ell_1(j,j_1)$
+Inputting this back into (\ref{eq:1scalcommnm}), the coefficient of the monomial $j_3j_8$ determines $f_2(j,j_1,j_2)$ in terms of $\ell_1(j,j_1)$